Fullstack-Alchemists-SJSU/restaurant-billing-system-qt/README.md

 git clone https://github.com/Fullstack-Alchemists-SJSU/restaurant-billing-system-qt.git
 ```

-This project is built using the QT Framework.
+This project uses **c++ version 13.2.0**. and is built using the QT Framework (**QT Creator version 12.0.2**).
 If you do not have QT Creator installed, you can download it from [here](https://www.qt.io/product/development-tools).
 After installing QT Creator, open the cloned project in QT Creator.

 ### 2. Changing data file path